MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 Now, all the members in the group will be eligible to log in.
 The user record will get added to the **All Users** list after they log in for the first time.

+> [!Note]
-> Note: Every time a user is added to the AAD group, they will automatically become eligible to log into Viva Goals.
+> Every time a user is added to the AAD group, they will automatically become eligible to log into Viva Goals.
 However, they will need to log in, at least once, to appear under the **All Users** list.

 ## Remove a user